By Intisar Rabb

 3.3 Judicial conduct canons detail rules of conduct for judges—often without specific inclusion in legal canons collections—such as the need to consult expert jurists when uncertain about questions of law, issues of demeanor, and causes for removal.
 For instance, judges were to avoid deciding cases when angry and could be dismissed ‘for cause’.

-Governance canons are principles that reflect and encapsulate varied theories of Islamic public law and political-legal authority (siyāsa sharʿiyya).
-They govern such matters as the authority to set and enforce rules of public law—criminal law, taxation, war, and the like.
-These canons also create avenues for the state or executive agent to issue equitable judgments beyond the four corners of the law.
+Structural canons are principles that reflect and encapsulate varied theories of Islamic public law and political-legal authority (siyāsa sharʿiyya).
+In Islamic law, even more than in systems with constitutionally separated powers like that of the U.S., these canons must do work to apportion institutional responsibilities to the main actors in medieval Muslim societies: jurists, judges, and caliphs.
+That is, jurists use legal canons specifically and interpretation more broadly to allocate power.
+They also address such matters as the authority to set and enforce rules of public law—criminal law, taxation, war, and the like.
 Examples (albeit contested) include:

 - canons allowing delegation of legal authority to the political ruler to resolve contested issues of law: it is for the imām to determine the extent of discretionary penalties in proportion to the severity of the crime, or

 - canons imposing power constraints on the political ruler to violate individual rights: the imām may not take anything from the possession of an individual unless there is a well-known entitlement to do so, and